jlevy/og-equity-compensation/README.md

   rewarding them later, and put that money toward other investments or operating expenses.
   This can be essential in the early stages of a company or at other times where there may not be enough revenue to pay large salaries.
+  It can also help recruit senior employees or executives who would otherwise command extraordinarily high salaries.

 ### What is equity worth?